eosrio/bp-info-standard/README.md

-# EOS BP Information Standard
+# EOSIO BP Information Standard
 **JSON Standard for Block Producer Information on EOSIO Blockchains**

 This is a proposed standard for Block Producer candidates to publish as the URL field of the `regproducer` action on the `eosio.system` contract.

-The current revision (1.0.1) is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)
+The current revision **v1.0.1** is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)

 - producer_account_name: Name of producer account
 - org: {Object}